WadeBryson/Capstone/README.md

 ## Project Requirements

 ## File Descriptions
-**Raw_Data.csv** - Raw Pitching Data from 2015 - 2023 (No data for 2020 due to shortened COVID season)
+**Raw_Data.csv** - Raw Pitching Data from 2015 - 2023 (No data for 2020 due to shortened COVID season).
-**Clean_2015_Pitching_Data.csv** - Pitcing Data containing prior year stats and new year taret features **Exploratory Data Analysis.ipynb** - Jupyter Notebook that imports and cleans the data and then uses correlation analysis to select and analyze wanted features.
+**Clean_2015_Pitching_Data.csv** - Pitcing Data containing prior year stats and new year taret features.
+**Exploratory Data Analysis.ipynb** - Jupyter Notebook that imports and cleans the data and then uses correlation analysis to select and analyze wanted features.

 ## How to Manage Virtual Environment
 **Step 1** - In VS Code open the Command Palette.